This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 The settlement is the largest ever awarded in Illinois for infant wrongful death.[5]

 If you believe you have a valid wrongful death case, you have a right to make your case in front of a judge or jury.
-You can rely on a lawyer with experience in these kinds of cases to help you take the next steps.
+You can rely on a lawyer with experience in these cases to help you take the next steps.

 Get Matched with a Leading Birth Injury Attorney in Your Area